n1kk/rehype-mdsvex-image-autoimport/README.md

 Rehype plugin for MDSveX to automatically turn your markdown images to local imports.

+By default, it imports only images that are not web links (starts with `http(s)`) and if the file exist locally relatively to the document.
+But you can override resolving logic.

 ```ts
 import { compile } from "mdsvex";
 import { rehypeMdsvexImageAutoimport } from "rehype-mdsvex-image-autoimport";